espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Sculpt Sound.md

 **Failure** The affected sound from the creature is altered in the way you determine.

-**Critical Failure** The affected sound from the creature is altered and the target becomes [[Stupefied|Stupefied 2]] for 1 minute as it struggles with the disorienting effects of its altered sound.
+**Critical Failure** The affected sound from the creature is altered and the target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 2]] for 1 minute as it struggles with the disorienting effects of its altered sound.

 * * *